StevensND/yuzuea-bot/README.md

 Would you like to have your bot hosted by yourself in the cloud and not depend on my host?.
 If you are interested, read on.
 To do so, we will need a host that allows us to host our bot in the cloud.
 In my case I will use [Discloud](https://discloudbot.com/).

-1. Once registered and on the dashboard, click on +Add App.
+1. Download the zip file from [releases](https://github.com/StevensND/yuzuea-bot/releases) and register in Discloud.
+Once registered and on the dashboard, click on +Add App.
 From here, we will drag the .zip file that you can download in the Releases section, but WARNING: For make it work properly, you will have to make some changes.

 2. Edit the "github.py" file with Notepad or Notepad++.
 From here, you will edit the TOKEN = field and enter your personal TOKEN.
 To get one, we will access the [Discord developer portal](https://discord.com/developers/applications).